tranttha/IBM-DS-Course/Course 8 Data visulization with python/Module 4 Creating Dashboard with Plotly and Dash/4.3 Add interactive user input and callbacks/Add Interactivity: User Input and Callbacks.md

 - The resulting data is stored in a pandas dataframe object called airline_data, which can be used for further analysis.
 Copy the below code to the dash_interactivity.py script and review the code.

-# Import required libraries
+\# Import required libraries\
-import pandas as pd
+import pandas as pd\
+import plotly.graph_objects as go\
+import dash\
-import plotly.graph_objects as go import dash from dash import dcc from dash import html from dash.dependencies import Input, Output
+from dash import dcc\
+from dash import html\
+from dash.dependencies import Input, Output\
-# Read the airline data into the pandas dataframe
+\# Read the airline data into the pandas dataframe\
 airline_data =  pd.read_csv('https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-DV0101EN-SkillsNetwork/Data%20Files/airline_data.csv',
                             encoding = "ISO-8859-1",
                             dtype={'Div1Airport': str, 'Div1TailNum': str,
                                    'Div2Airport': str, 'Div2TailNum': str})

 Now save and run this code.

-Copy and paste the below command in the terminal to run the code.
+Copy and paste the below command in the terminal to run the code.\

-1 python3.11 dash_interactivity.py
+python3.11 dash_interactivity.py

 After running the above code you can see the below-expected output:
 ![alt text](image-5.png)

 ## TASK 2 - Create dash application and get the layout